Rates & other FAQs

 -

-I am also able to provide you a superbill as an out-of-network provider with other insurance providers.
+My full cash rate per session is $185.00.
+If you are able to pay this, you help me offer more sliding scale and some insurance slots.
+I am able to provide you a superbill as an out-of-network provider with other insurance providers, which is like an invoice that you submit to your insurance for reimbursement.
 If you’d like to utilize your out-of-network benefits, it is your responsibility to understand what your out-of-network benefits are.

 Sliding Scale Rates: I offer sliding scale rates to clients who cannot afford the full fee.
 Let’s talk about your needs during the consultation!
-Sliding scale is typically between $100 and $130.
+Sliding scale is typically between $100 and $170.

 Payments: I accept all major credit/debit cards and HSA/FSA cards.
 Payment is due at the time of service & your card will automatically be charged after your session.